NieneB/InternshipReport/index.md

 These field-names contain a lot of information about how the landscape used to look.
 Because most field-names are based on their direct environment.
 The most important factors influencing the forming of field-names are ; natural relief, natural water and the vegetation structure.
 (Spek et al., 2009)
 This information is highly important for nature conservation and heritage preservation.
 (Spek et al., 2009)

-Further reference about the field names in Drenthe can be found in the book “Van Jeruzalem tot Ezelakker, Levende valdnamenatlas van de Drentse Aa”.
+Further reference about the field names in Drenthe can be found in the book “Van Jeruzalem tot Ezelakker, Levende veldnamenatlas van de Drentse Aa”.
 (Spek et al., 2009)

 The dataset contains in total 1747 polygons with a field-name.
 Projection Rd new.
 EPSG28992